 When applying for Social Security Disability Insurance, medical records are vital in proving that you have a recognized disability, or the symptoms of it, that is, or will, prevent you from working for at least a year.

-“Without medical records, it becomes very difficult to substantiate your claim,” said Attorney Mallary Scheer.
+“Without medical records, it becomes very difficult to substantiate your claim,” said Charleston disability lawyer, Mallary Scheer.

 Medical records from your hospital, medical provider and/or primary care physician must date back to your initial injury or illness.
 Records that establish a mental or physical disability are: